polyswarmer/documentation/README.md

 ## Adding and Localizing Content

-User-contributed content should be placed in two folders, `public-src` and `_i18n` (more on localization in a moment).
+User-contributed content should be placed in two folders, `app/public-src` and `app/_i18n` (more on localization in a moment).

-Create a file in `public-src/pages`.
+Create a file in `app/public-src/pages`.
 The contents of that file should look something like this:

-`public-src/pages/example.md`
+`app/public-src/pages/example.md`
 ```markdown
 ---
 title: pages.example.title